-During his military service, Clint Eastwood became friends with future successful TV actors Richard Long, Martin Milner and David Janssen.
-Despite his career wasn’t so active like he had acted in some movies, Clint remains as one of the greatest American actors and producers of all the time.
+Clint Eastwood became friends with future successful TV actors Richard Long, Martin Milner, and David Janssen during his military service.
+Despite his career wasn’t so active as he had acted in some movies, Clint remains one of the greatest American actors and producers of all time.

 Sergeant Highway in Heartbreak Ridge

-Eastwood’s character is a fictional veteran of the battle at Heartbreak Ridge (as is one other character), for which he received the Medal of Honor.
-The movie itself is a fictional account of events that took place during actual operations in Grenada.
+Clint Eastwood’s character is a fictional veteran of the battle at Heartbreak Ridge (as is one other character), for which he received the Medal of Honor.
+The movie itself is a fictional account of events during actual operations in Grenada.